Kevinwochan/Ultracast/README.md

 ### Local Backend Instance

 You can configure the frontend at runtime to use a local backend webserver for GraphQL queries instead of the remote webserver.
+**It is highly recommended not to run UltraCast in local mode on UNSW CSE machines as the port used for the GraphQL endpoint is often already in use**

 To do this:

 ```